Skip to main content

 1. Prepare your literature library

 First, identify your topic and relevant articles.
 Save these articles to a Tag in Litmaps.
-Here's how to import papers you have into a Tag in Litmaps.
-If you have different subjects, save them as different Tags to stay organized.
+Here's how to import papers you have into Tag(s) in Litmaps.

 Want to use papers you have already saved in Zotero, EndNote, Mendeley, etc?
 Here's how.

-2. Create a Map
+2. Create a Litmap

 Now that you have your articles in Litmaps, we'll create a Map to visualize how your articles connect.
 See the image below, or click here to read step-by-step instructions on how to create a Map from your Tag.

-Now that you've made your Map, you can use Litmaps to discover even more related literature.
+Now that you've made your Map, you can use Litmaps to discover more related literature.
 Litmaps will use all the articles on your Map as an input to the search algorithm, and find other related articles.

-Now, you'll see a list of suggested articles on your Map (and in the side-bar).
-Simply clickto add them to your Map.
-Then hit to re-run the search with these articles added as search inputs.
+You can improve your search by clickingto add an article to your Map.
+Then, hit "Load More Results" to re-run the search with these articles added as search inputs.

 4. Find disconnected literature